For best experience please turn on javascript and use a modern browser!

 If the UvA does not receive your tuition fee on time, you will not be enrolled and you will not be entitled to attend classes or receive financial assistance or reimbursement for public transport.

 Start your university life at the UvA with the programme introduction of your study programme in August.
 Where you can get to know your new study programme and prepare for your time as a student at the University of Amsterdam.
-We will share all the details with you via email, as soon as we have more information.
+You will receive an invitation via email.

 Additional information: